ritikasinghgautam/Nozomi/README.md

 ## Future scope

-We can use Firebase for the data storage (which is done locally for now).
-We can also use Firebase Authentication for the admin login flow.
-A further QoE improvement that can be made is adding a feature so that clicking on the contact number sends the user directly to the contact app in their phone, with the number prefilled and ready to be dialled
+- We can use Firebase Realtime Database for the data storage (which is done locally for now) and Firebase Authentication for the admin login flow.
+- A further QoE improvement that can be made is adding a feature so that clicking on the contact number sends the user directly to the contact app in their phone, with the number prefilled and ready to be dialled.

 ## Authors